HITRUST CSF requirement statement [?] (19.09zAISecOrganizational.1)

 -

-6. When using a confidential and/or closed-source AI model, the organization restricts the release of teams developing and supporting the AI system.
+8. The organization limits the release of specific information on the information on teams developing and supporting the AI system.

 - Illustrative procedures for use during assessments [?]